 Oxford is a leading centre for research in volcanology.
-Much of our work builds on collaborations with researchers in the UK, Europe and beyond.
-Within Oxford, volcanology is an important component of the activities of NERC COMET (Centre for the Observation and Modelling of Earthquakes, Volcanoes and Tectonics).
+Much of our work builds on collaborations with researchers both in the UK, and internationally.
+Within Oxford, volcanology is an important component of the activities of the national Centre for Observation and Modelling of Earthquakes, Volcanoes and Tectonics (COMET).
 In Oxford, we work closely with colleagues in areas as diverse as atmospheric physics, archaeology, biomedical engineering, ecosystem science, environmental microbiology, oceanography and paleomagnetism.
-We are or have been closely involved with several other major funded projects, including STREVA (Strengthening Resilience in Volcanic Areas); the Deep Volatiles programme, and RiftVolc.
+We are or have been closely involved with several other major funded projects, including STREVA (Strengthening Resilience in Volcanic Areas), the Deep Volatiles programme, and RiftVolc.

 Current research themes fall broadly into the following main areas: